alphanome-ai/common-contributing-guide/README.md

 To view all the tasks and their descriptions that you can execute with Task, you can open the `Taskfile.yml file located at the root of the project.

-### Recommended IDE
+### Choosing an IDE

-In order to maximize your productivity and efficiency when contributing to our codebase, we highly recommend using Cursor as your Integrated Development Environment (IDE).
-Cursor is a powerful, AI-enhanced fork of VSCode that is designed to streamline the coding process.
-It's not just about writing code, but writing it well and quickly.
+While we understand and respect that developers have their own preferred tools and setups, you might find Cursor to be a highly effective option for contributing to this project.
+Cursor is a powerful, AI-augmented version of VSCode, equipped to make the coding process smoother and more efficient.

-Our codebase is rich with docstrings, type hints, and has a high unit test coverage.
-These features are leveraged by Cursor's AI capabilities (with ChatGPT), to provide intelligent code completions, error detection, and other helpful suggestions.
-This means you can write code faster, with fewer errors, and spend less time debugging.
+Our codebase is enriched with docstrings, type hints, and a high level of unit test coverage.
+If you choose to use Cursor, its AI capabilities can leverage these features for smarter code completions, effective error detection, and various other useful suggestions.
+This can help you write clean, error-free code more rapidly, reducing debugging time.

+However, please note that the use of Cursor is completely optional.
+Our primary concern is the quality of your contributions, not the tools you use to produce them.

-Cursor is free to use and retains all the features you love about VSCode, but with the added benefit of AI integration.
-This makes it an ideal choice for working on our projects.
-You can read more about Cursor and download it from [here](https://cursor.sh/).
+For those interested in trying out Cursor, it is free and includes all the functionalities you appreciate in VSCode, along with AI-enhanced features.
+You can learn more and download it from [here](https://cursor.sh/).

 > **Note**
 For optimal performance, we recommend using OpenAI's GPT-4 model.